-- Check out our 10-acre Tundra Trek featuring our 5-acre Polar bear habitat and underwater viewing area
+- Check out our 10-acre Tundra Trek featuring our 5-acre polar bear habitat and underwater viewing area.

-- Our Kids Discovery Zone* featuring:
+- Explore our Discovery Zone* featuring:

 Strollers, wagons and lockers are available to rent at the Main Entrance.
 Wheelchairs are available at no cost.
 ATM bank machines are located outside the Main Entrance and in the Africa Restaurant.